CRollins6020/CRollins6020/API-Documentation/prompt-execution.md

 ## 1. Overview

-The Prompt Execution API allows developers to send prompt payloads to a hosted large language model (LLM), receive structured responses, and manage prompt execution lifecycles for integrations, internal tools, or user-facing applications.
+The Prompt Execution API allows developers to send prompts to a hosted large language model (LLM) and receive generated responses.
+It supports custom configurations such as model selection, temperature, and max token limits.
+Responses include output text, usage statistics, and execution metadata, enabling integration into applications or internal tools.

-### 🔍 How It Works

-1. **Prepare a Prompt Payload**
-   Structure your prompt using the required fields such as model, input, and configuration parameters (e.g., temperature, max_tokens).

-2. **POST to the Execution Endpoint**
-   Submit the prompt to `/v1/prompt/execute` with appropriate headers and a JSON body.

-3. **Handle the Response**
-   The API returns an output including generated text, usage metrics, and execution metadata.

-4. **Monitor and Optimize**
-   Use response metadata for logging, debugging, and cost tracking.

 ---

 ## 2. Authentication

-### 🔍 How It Works

-The API requires a valid access token to authorize each request.
-This token is included in the `Authorization` header using the Bearer scheme.
-Tokens are typically generated via a web interface or developer console, and they help ensure secure, auditable access to the system.
+The API uses Bearer tokens for authorization.
+Include your token in the `Authorization` header of each request.
+Tokens are typically generated from a developer dashboard or admin portal.

-Authentication is required to access the API securely.
-Include a valid token in the `Authorization` header:

 ```http
 Authorization: Bearer YOUR_ACCESS_TOKEN
 ```

-Tokens can be generated via the developer dashboard or an admin endpoint.

 ---

 ## 3. Rate Limits

-### 🔍 How It Works

-Each plan tier defines how many requests a client can make per minute.
-When you exceed your rate limit, the server returns a `429` status.
-You can reduce request frequency, retry with a delay, or upgrade your plan to continue uninterrupted.

-Specify your plan's rate limits to ensure fair usage.
+Rate limits vary by plan tier.
+Exceeding the limit returns a `429 Too Many Requests` response.
+Below are the default limits:

 | Plan         | Requests per Minute |
 |--------------|---------------------|